 Tony John is a professional blogger from India, who started his first Weblog in 1998 at Tripod.com.
 Tony switched to blogging as a passion blended business in the year 2000 and currently operates several popular web properties including IndiaStudyChannel.com, Techulator.com, dotnetspider.com and many more.

-This is one very elaborate, exhaustive, and well presented article on time management.
-I strongly feel that the time is the essence of our lives and only those who can tame this fast flowing entity can make a place in this competitive world.
-Students often find that time is not sufficient for preparations of exam or any test.
-Unfortunately they find it only at the fag end of the year when even if one studies for 24 hours nothing happens.
-Time management is a process which requires a foreseeing things at the early stages and doing thing today itself rather than waiting for the adequate moment to do it.
+I strongly feel that time is the essence of our lives and only those who can tame this fast-flowing entity can make a place in this competitive world.
+Students often find that time is not sufficient for preparations of an exam or any test.
+Unfortunately, they find it only at the fag end of the year when even if one studies for 24 hours nothing happens.
+Time management is a process which requires foreseeing things at the early stages and doing thing today itself rather than waiting for the last moment to do it.
 Time and tide wait for none and once time packet has gone in past it becomes a sort of history only that is of no consequence to us.
-So preparing well in advance is the main thing that I always advise to the students who are seeking to attempt the entrance examinations and cut throat competitions.
-If someone has to prepare for exams like IAS then one has not to wait for completing ones graduation and then preparing for it.
-The preparation for such apex entrance exams start from the time when a student is in class IX itself.
-We are today living in an era where long range thinking and perspective is to be built rather than myopic vision.
-Making big goals and targets is alright but it requires commensurate preparations well ahead in time.
+So preparing well in advance is the main thing that I always advise to the students who are seeking to attempt the entrance examinations and cut-throat competitions.
+We are today living in an era where long-range thinking and perspective is to be built rather than myopic vision.
+Making big goals and targets are alright but it requires commensurate preparations well ahead in time.

 Students are generally not much aware of the importance of time as they also think that they should have some time for playing with their friends and also for attending to their hobbies which are so interesting and fulfilling for them.
 There are so many distractions today in the world that even if they are attracted to one of them then it is sufficient to eat away a good part of the time available with them.
 Now parents and teachers have this responsibility to enlighten them about the importance of time and insist that they should use this precious time for converting their dreams to reality.
 All the students would not be self driven in this regard and we have to make them to go along the correct path of utilising time effectively.

 Time is precious for everyone.
 Those who understand the value of time can get success in life.
 Nowadays, everywhere competition is very hard.
 So, there is a great need to fix a time schedule for every work.
-As student life are enjoying life so very few students understand the value of time.
-All student either senior or junior should make a plan related to time management.
+As students enjoy their life, very few of them understand the value of time.
+All students either senior should make a plan related to time management.
 It is an essential step for getting success in life.
-I think parents and teachers should take responsibility in this regard as a student generally inexperienced in life.
+I think parents and teachers should take responsibility in this regard as a student is generally inexperienced in life.
 Their elders can show the path to them.